mrl5/mrl5.github.io/content/post/linux-workstation-basic.md

-This is probably the most relevant part -- perhaps we could use [fwupd](https://fwupd.org/) during LiveCD install, however there is a chance that on windows whole process is be more user friendly and maybe even more drivers/firmware will be updated.
+This is probably the most relevant part -- perhaps we could use [fwupd](https://fwupd.org/) during LiveCD install, however there is a chance that on windows whole process would be more user friendly and maybe even more drivers/firmware will be updated.

 Let's run Lenovo tool -- for my case it's called `Lenovo Commercial Vantage`.
-Running update there will most likely update BIOS and some other firmware.
+Running update will most likely update BIOS and some other firmware.
 Per analogy to Windows Updates, you should re-run this after reboot couple times.

 ### Windows recovery